CEO Interview

 The SPH Editorial Department asked Detlef Beiter, Chairman of the Management Board and CEO of SPH AG, which key points should be kept in mind when starting an ERP project.

 Mr Beiter, as CEO of SPH AG and based on your wide experience with major projects in various positions of your career, what recommendations can you give to companies for the introduction of a new ERP system?
-Which key points should companies keep in mind?
+What are the key points that companies should bear in mind?

 Why should the top management be involved throughout the entire project term?

-The decision in favour of an ERP project, the selection of the adequate software provider and the appropriate service provider for the implementation requires thorough preliminary work and has little prospect of success without the continuous involvement of the top management.
-Sometimes, the management withdraws when the project has started and reduces their attention to the few hours of a monthly steering committee meeting instead of continuously optimising the defined project master plan and adapting it to the requirements.
+The decision in favour of an ERP project, the selection of the adequate software provider and the appropriate service provider for the implementation require thorough groundwork and have little chance of success without the continuous involvement of the top management.
+Sometimes, once the project is underway, management withdraws and focuses its attention on the few hours of a monthly steering committee meeting, instead of continuously optimising the defined project master plan and adapting it to the requirements.

-In such highly demanding IT and change projects, almost all sections and departments of the company and a large number of consultants of the IT service providers are involved.
-Unfortunately, experience has shown that sometimes in the course of major, long-term projects, conflicts of objectives, different views and misunderstandings can arise in the companies.
-In this context, the active commitment of the top management is crucial for the success of the project.
-Therefore, the top management is requested to actively assume its authority to establish guidelines and to cooperate in a very trusting manner internally with the stakeholders and with the service providers and to act as a balancing pole of interests with these key people.
-This allows the people working on the project to avoid potential friction and problems at an early stage and to maintain the team spirit, the calmness in the project and goal orientation.
-Furthermore, it should be ensured that the priority of the ERP project is not changed in favour of other important projects.
+Such highly demanding IT and change projects involve almost all parts and departments of the company and a large number of consultants from the IT service providers.
+Unfortunately, experience has shown that in the course of large, long-term projects, conflicting objectives, differing views and misunderstandings can sometimes arise within organisations.
+In this context, the active involvement of top management is crucial for the success of the project.
+Therefore, top management is required to actively use its authority to set guidelines and to cooperate internally with stakeholders and service providers in a very trustful way and to act as a balancing pole of interests with these key people.
+In this way, the people working on the project can avoid potential friction and problems at an early stage and maintain the team spirit, calmness in the project and goal orientation.
+It should also be ensured that the priority of the ERP project is not changed in favour of other important projects.

-The management must be aware of the fact that an ERP project is not just an IT project but rather a project that challenges and changes the entire company with all departments concerned.
-This has to be encouraged and structured actively by the top management.
+The management must be aware that an ERP project is not just an IT project, but a project that challenges and changes the entire company and all departments involved.
+This needs to be actively encouraged and structured by top management.

-An ERP project is an important opportunity to transform companies and shape their competitiveness for the future.
-This means that ERP projects require clear objectives and prioritisation as well as prompt decision-making.
+An ERP project is an important opportunity to transform an organisation and shape its competitiveness for the future.
+This means that ERP projects require clear objectives and priorities, as well as timely decision making.
 These tasks should be in the hands of the top management!

-What should be kept in mind in view of human resources planning?
+What should be kept in mind when planning human resources?

 The skills of the staff involved are also of great concern.
 A strong project manager is required who is able to coordinate a very complex project and different interests.
 A basic willingness for changes on the part of all those involved, as well as charisma with regard to the product and new processes are an advantage.
-The project roles within the project organisations should be clearly defined at the beginning of the project and the required capacities should be available.
+Project roles within the project organisation should be clearly defined at the start of the project and the necessary capacity should be available.

 What impact does corporate culture have on the success of the project?

-Often, companies already have highly trained staff with good knowledge of project management, although it makes sense to coordinate with the IT service provider and implementation partner at an early stage to discuss and decide on the ERP implementation method and strategy.
-In addition to establishing a joint project platform, e.g. Azure Dev Ops, in which all project activities such as user stories, interface specifications, test scenarios and protocols are recorded, a detailed definition of the services to be provided by the implementation partner, but also by customers and other partners involved in the project, should be made in advance in order to avoid misunderstandings later on.
-Usually this is done in the form of a comprehensive Statement Of Work (SOW), which includes a complete list of services from all project participants.
+Often, companies already have highly trained staff with good project management skills, but it makes sense to coordinate with the IT service provider and implementation partner at an early stage to discuss and decide on the ERP implementation method and strategy.
+In addition to setting up a common project platform, e.g. Azure Dev Ops, in which all project activities such as user stories, interface specifications, test scenarios and logs are recorded, a detailed definition of the services to be provided by the implementation partner, but also by the customer and other partners involved in the project, should be made in advance in order to avoid misunderstandings later on.
+This is usually done in the form of a comprehensive Statement Of Work (SOW), which includes a complete list of services from all project participants.

 How important is strategy when introducing an ERP system?

 Before introducing a new ERP system, a decision should be taken about the strategy, i.e. in which sequence the system is introduced.
-Areas such as finance are often preferred; for the Go-Live of further sections, the experience gained will be taken into account.
-However, organisational criteria such as business areas, national subsidiaries or functional areas can also be used for a breakdown.
-Although this leads to temporary interfaces to the existing legacy systems, increases complexity at this point and creates additional effort, it reduces the overall risk.
-Sufficient time should be allocated for the development of the right strategy, and the experts of the service provider should be involved.
+Areas such as finance are often prioritised and experience gained is taken into account when other areas go live.
+However, organisational criteria such as business units, national subsidiaries or functional areas can also be used for the breakdown.
+Although this will result in temporary interfaces to existing legacy systems, increase complexity at this point and create additional effort, it will reduce the overall risk.
+Sufficient time should be allowed to develop the right strategy, and the service provider’s experts should be involved.

 Why can a standard software be more efficient in some cases?

 As the primary goal of a new ERP solution, the introduction should be as close as possible to standard.
 This requires the ERP platform to cover the requirements to the greatest possible extent, including any industry solutions.
-If members of staff require additional adjustments and programming, they risk a longer project term and additional costs.
-Often, these modifications are explained by the work methods and processes people are used to.
-These methods usually resulted from missing functionalities in old ERP systems.
-Usually, employees aim to develop processes that run as efficiently as possible for their companies or at least for their department, which they try to achieve through specific adjustments.
-When introducing a new system, however, individually adapted processes should be reconsidered in favour of standard processes.
-Today’s ERP systems reach a very high level of maturity in their processes.
+If members of staff require additional adjustments and programming, there is a risk of prolonging the project and incurring additional costs.
+Often, these modifications are explained by the work methods and processes that people are used to.
+These methods are usually the result of missing functionality in legacy ERP systems.
+Typically, employees aim to develop processes that are as efficient as possible for their company, or at least for their department, and they try to achieve this by making specific adjustments.
+However, when implementing a new system, customisation should be reconsidered in favour of standard processes.
+Today’s ERP systems have reached a very high level of process maturity.

-This makes a standard software sometimes more efficient and economical.
-Certainly, it is crucial to success that the users are involved in the introduction of the software and the associated changes.
-A lot of tactfulness and leadership qualities play a major role here.
-The managers must meet this challenge and task actively and openly so that no resistance to the project arises and the success of the project is not put at risk.
+This can make standard software more efficient and economical.
+Of course, it is crucial for success that the users are involved in the introduction of the software and the changes that come with it.
+This requires a lot of tact and leadership.
+Managers need to take an active and open approach to this challenge and task, so that resistance to the project does not arise and the success of the project is not jeopardised.

-In this context, it is important to have a continuous change management process, as the introduction of ERP systems often involves changes to processes and organisational procedures, which are also associated with a new template design and usability.
-This has consequences for the members of staff.
-In some cases, tasks become unnecessary and are taken over by the system; other tasks are shifted to different areas or departments.
-The management should accompany these changes in a sensitive and intelligent way so that a good system is introduced as standard and the employees remain motivated.
+In this context, it is important to have a continuous change management process in place, as the implementation of ERP systems often involves changes to processes and organisational procedures, as well as a new template design and usability.
+This has an impact on employees.
+In some cases, tasks become redundant and are taken over by the system; other tasks are shifted to other areas or departments.
+Management should guide these changes in a sensitive and intelligent way, so that a good system becomes standard and people remain motivated.

 Particularly in the case of joint implementation of several corporations in a group of companies, the harmonisation of business processes between the group companies holds additional potential for a system introduction close to standard.